carlos-penton/sinopia-freeze-storage/README.md

 If my registry worked when online, then it must work later when offline for **the same dependencies requirements**.

-### **Long version (basically me complaining for not having internet access everywhere):**
+### **Long version (basically me complaining about not having internet access everywhere):**
 I run a sinopia-like repository at work with internet connection.
-There I `npm install` all my required dependencies, meaning that all required modules are stored in the sinopia storage.
+There I `npm install` all my required dependencies, meaning
+all required modules gets stored in the sinopia storage.
 More than that, this means sinopia will download the _exact_ module versions
 I need for the project I'm working on.
 The problem starts when going offline some time later and try to `npm install` from scratch
-(e.g no `yarn.lock` file): sinopia says it can't find the package I'm requesting, and this mostly happens because a newer version of some module has been released and it's `latest` version isn't the one I locally have.
+(e.g no `yarn.lock` file): sinopia says it can't find the package I'm requesting, and this mostly happens because a newer version of some module has been released, and it's `latest` version isn't the one I locally have.
 Ok fine, I know my `package.json` is asking for
-`some-package@^4.1.0` and there is `some-package@4.1.1` available so the newer should be installed instead, but damn I just want the one
+`some-package@^4.1.0` and there is `some-package@4.1.1` available, so the newer should be installed instead, but damn I just want the one
 I currently have at least!
-Also, I don't want to force the my package dependencies to match an exact version, and I can't force that for my dependencies dependencies anyway.
+Also, I don't want to force my package dependencies to match an exact version, and I can't force that for my dependencies dependencies anyway.

 ## Using as a module